 They range from well publicized, sponsored events to informal contests announced on the Facebook pages of predator-killing enthusiasts.
 (There are many such pages, such as Predatormasters, Predator Hunting Dog Down, Kill Shit, NM Desert Dogs etc.) Prizes are also sometimes offered for the largest and smallest animals killed.

 The most common targets are coyotes, but other targets include foxes, prairie dogs, skunks, badgers, bobcats, and other unprotected species.
 Contestants usually use high-powered firearms to kill their targets at long distances, often after luring them in with calling devices.
 The AR-15 is a popular weapon among predator hunters.
 It is a modified version of a rifle developed for the military, accurate at long distances.

 Prairie dogs are simply used for target practice without any pretense of “fair chase.”

-Wildlife killing contests are legal in every state except California and Vermont.
+Wildlife killing contests are legal in every state except California, Vermont, New Mexico, Arizona, and Massachusetts.
 (Colorado limits the number of animals that can be killed by each participant to five, which is not much of a restriction.)

 Participants in prairie dog shoots enjoy the "red mist" that occurs when their targets are disintegrated by high powered rifles at distances of up to 800 yards.
 Is this "hunting"?